Brimrose is dedicated to turn ideas into reality. We bring the best and the brightest people together to invent your tomorrows.

 Brimrose Luminar 3076 SeedMeister

-Successful implementation of the SEEDMEISTER Mark IIIx has many proven benefits:
+Successful implementation of the SEEDMEISTER Mark IIIx delivers several proven benefits:

 The breeding cycle may be shortened.

-Minimizing GC use reduces chemicals and solvents that have serious health and environmental hazards.
+Minimizing GC analysis lowers the use of chemicals and solvents that pose health and environmental risks.

-The SEEDMEISTER Mark IIIx may tests up to 100 seeds in only 4 minutes, which would require more than 24 hours using GC.
+The SEEDMEISTER Mark IIIx can analyze up to 100 seeds in only 4 minutes, a process that would take more than 24 hours using GC.

-Hundreds, even thousands, of peanuts may be tested at a site with zero testing costs and without destroying the product.
-Producers and manufacturers will have very high confidence that the peanuts will meet their customers’ specifications.
+Large volumes of seed can be tested at a site with zero testing costs and without destruction, giving producers and manufacturers assurance that their products meet customer specifications.

 Determination of Percent Oil, Protein, and Moisture in Bulk Corn Kernels